Stand With Me is a 501(c)3 organization which has been created to serve veterens who have a service-related mental health disability.

 Must be able to commit to weekly training sessions for up to one year (possibly longer).

-Must have a written letter from your doctor or therapist stating their support of your decision to train your own service dog or emotional support dog.
+Must have a written letter from your regular mental health treatment professional stating their support of your decision to train your own service dog.

 PROGRAM REQUIREMENTS FOR THE DOG